- Trust Marketing Platform

 Duplicate listings are fairly self-explanatory: two similar or identical listings for your business in one singular business directory.

 Some duplicate listings arise from automation.
-Data aggregators automatically pull business details from public places and may erroneously generate a claimable listing.
+Data aggregators automatically pull details from business listings sites and may erroneously generate a claimable listing.
 Even if you have already made one listing yourself, the data aggregator could accidentally make a duplicate, especially if they find inaccurate information (address, phone number, etc.).

 When updating and making changes in business information, a business owner is in danger of creating a duplicate listing rather than editing the existing listing.
 This is problematic, for there would be two listings with potentially conflicting information.
 The consequences: search engines are left unable to tell which information is correct, they may lose trust and your rankings will drop.